 Are there any instances in which Keller & Keller LLP can tell me how much my claim is worth?

 Dog bite attacks that leave a client with broken bones, the need for plastic surgery, permanent hardware, or an extended hospital stay, may constitute a policy limits demand.
-In these types of cases, Keller & Keller LLP will immediately notify the responsible party's homeowner's insurance of our representation and require that they send our firm a certified declarations (DEC) sheet that outlines the specific coverages for their insured.
+In these types of cases, choosing the right dog bite attorney to represent you is crucial.
+Keller & Keller LLP will immediately notify the responsible party's homeowner's insurance of our representation and require that they send our firm a certified declarations (DEC) sheet that outlines the specific coverages for their insured.

 Once we receive a copy of the DEC sheet we will be able to tell you how much money is available, but it will still be very difficult to determine the total amount of your recovery, as other factors will undoubtedly be present.
 For instance, Keller & Keller LLP may be able to reduce certain medical bills so that you are not required to pay back the full amounts, thus increasing your settlement.